Concurrent Composition for Differentially Private Continual Mechanisms: Continual Mechanisms

 A mechanism $\cM$ in the continual observation model can be viewed as an IM with a single possible initial state, representing an empty dataset.
 The input message set of $\cM$ consists of the empty record and all possible data records.
-Instead of having a challenge step, we can alternatively restrict to adversaries that send pairs of identical records at every step except for one.
-Under this formulation, the definition of differential privacy proposed by \cite{pricedpco} can be restated as follows: A mechanism $\cM$ is $(\eps, \delta)$-DP differential privacy against adaptive adversaries if for any such adversary $\cA$, the random variables $\View(\cA, \I[0]\circstar\cM)$ and $\View(\cA, \I[1]\circstar\cM)$ are $(\eps, \delta)$-indistinguishable, where $\I$ is the interactive post-processing mechanism discussed previously.
+Under this formulation, the above definition of differential privacy can be restated as follows: For every adversary $\cA_\sim$, the random variables $\View(\cA_\sim, \I(0)\circstar\cM)$ and $\View(\cA_\sim, \I(1)\circstar\cM)$ are $(\eps, \delta)$-indistinguishable, where $\I$ is the interactive post-processing mechanism discussed previously.
 Again, below we will enforce the restriction on the adversary via another IPM $\V$.

-In this alternative definition, all adversary messages are pairs of identical data or empty records, except for a single message that is a pair of different records.
-Recall that in the alternative definition of DP for IMs, the first message sent by an adversary must be a pair of neighboring initial datasets, while all subsequent adversary messages must be pairs of identical queries.
+In this alternative definition, all adversary messages are pairs of data or empty records, and the sequences of first and second elements are neighbors.
+Recall that in the alternative definition of DP for IMs, the first adversary message must be a pair of neighboring initial datasets, while all subsequent adversary messages must be pairs of identical queries.
 Next, we generalize the definition of differential privacy by allowing arbitrary conditions on the sequence of pairs sent by adversaries, without restricting the content of the messages.